kleberrangel/tigerlinux.github.io/recipes/misc/python-learning/SPECIAL/README.md

-# Python Excersices, from basic to not-so-basic.
+# Python Exercises, from basic to not-so-basic.

 - **By Reinaldo Martínez P.**
 - **Caracas, Venezuela.**